Yes, absolutely. Children with or without a family history of type 1 diabetes can take part in the ELSA study.

 - Enables high risk children to enter research trials testing new treatments to delay the start of type 1

 Unfortunately, the ELSA study is only open to families living in the UK.
-The ELSA Study is currently open for home testing in England, Scotland and Wales.
-Home-testing will be made available to families living in Northern Ireland very soon.
+The ELSA Study is currently open for home testing in England, Scotland, Wales and Northern Ireland.